danenbm/fintech-p2-machine-learning/README.md

 This was our most complex model and took longer to run than most of the others.
 This model gave a Precision for Class 1 of 0.89, meaning if we use this model to predict that a stock is expected to go up in a year, there is an 89% chance that our classification was correct.

-Our second best model was an SVM SVC classificaiton model that used the raw dataset scaled by removing the mean and scaling to unit variance, again with oversampling of minority class.
+Our second best model was an SVM SVC classification model that used the raw dataset scaled by removing the mean and scaling to unit variance, again with oversampling of minority class.
 This model ran more quickly then the Tensorflow model and gave a Precision for Class 1 of 0.85.

 Autogluon provided the most automated solution, as we could essentially put the raw data into it and it handled the cleaning, encoding, creating and fitting of multiple models.